 Access to medications is crucial for proper asthma management and to keep symptoms under control.
 Yet, close to one-third (30%) report that their current drug coverage is insufficient and 21% of people have skipped filling a prescription because they were not able to afford it.
 Family doctors are the primary source for care and management for those living with asthma (51%), followed by respirologists (37%).
+Issues of access, wait times, referrals and follow up after emergency care are all priorities for our community.

-Issues of access, wait Asthma is an invisible disease...It's seen as someone that just needs a puffer occasionally.
+Asthma is an invisible disease...It's seen as someone that just needs a puffer occasionally.
 Society as a whole does not realize that for a patient and their family it affects every aspect of their life.